Rock Cakes Recipe

 Family recipe dating back at least to my grandmother & probably earlier.

-Although I was used to make them as my mother had using white
+Although I used to make them as my mother had using white

 sugar in it, I once ran out